Tonite (explosive)

 Tonite is an explosive sometimes used in the late 19th and early 20th centuries.
 It consists of a mixture of equal weights of barium nitrate and guncotton.
-The explosive was patented in 1874 by Messrs Samuel Joseph Mackie, Camille Faure and George French.
+The explosive was patented in 1874 by Samuel Joseph Mackie, Camille Alphonse Faure, and George French.
 Its name was taken from the Latin verb tonat = "it thunders", and is pronounced "toe-nite", not "tonight".

 The high gas pressures generated by the detonation of tonite resulted in it being used as a bursting charge in some hand grenades used early in World War I.